vsokhoyan/selected_scientific_projects/index.md

 * V. Sokhoyan, S. Prakhov, A. Fix et al., “Measurement of the beam-helicity asymmetry in photoproduction of π⁰η pairs on carbon, aluminum, and lead”, Phys.
 Lett.
 B 802, 135243 (2020), [Read on arXiv](https://arxiv.org/abs/1907.00232).
 * V. Sokhoyan, S. Prakhov, A. Fix et al., “Study of the γp → π⁰ηp reaction with the A2 setup at MAMI”, Phys.
 Rev. C 97, 055212 (2018), [Read on arXiv](https://arxiv.org/abs/1803.00727).

 ---

+### Machine Learning for Identification of Correlated Events in Nuclear Physics Experiments

+Developed an event-by-event Machine Learning method for identifying time-correlated physical events in tagged-photon experiments as an alternative to conventional statistical background subtraction.
+The approach combines GEANT4-simulated signal events with experimentally measured background and was validated against established physics-analysis methods.

+**Main contributions:**

+* Reformulation of statistical background subtraction as an event-level Machine Learning classification problem
+* Combination of simulated physical signal with experimentally measured background for model development
+* Use of physically motivated event information for classification
+* Quantitative validation against the established conventional analysis method

+**Outcome:** The Machine Learning approach reproduced the results of the conventional physics analysis while enabling event-by-event identification of correlated events.
+Published in the Journal of Instrumentation (JINST) in 2023.

+**Link:**

+* V. Sokhoyan, E. Mornacchi, “A new Machine Learning-based method for identification of time-correlated events at tagged photon facilities”, Journal of Instrumentation 18, P10007 (2023), [Read on arXiv](https://arxiv.org/abs/2307.04776).

+---